flashbots/suave-specs/specs/rigil/mevm.md

 Address: `0x42010000000000000000000000000000000000`

-Determines if the current execution mode is regular (on-chain) or confidential.
+Determines if the current execution mode is regular (onchain) or confidential.
 Outputs a boolean value.

 #### `ConfidentialInputs`